Health Cares About Domestic Violence Day (HCADV Day)

 In observance of Yum Kippur 2019, the 20th annual HCADV Day will be held on the following Wednesday: October 16, 2019.

 Medical studies link the long-term effects of domestic violence and abuse with a myriad of health problems, such as smoking, diabetes, obesity, eating disorders, and substance abuse.
 While doctors and nurses routinely ask about high blood pressure and high cholesterol, too few assess for domestic violence and its impact on health.
 Universal education provides an opportunity for clients to make the connection between violence, health problems, and risk behaviors.
 Through a brochure-based universal education approach clients seeking services in health care facilities or domestic violence programs can receive information about the impact of abuse on their health.

 Health Cares About Domestic Violence (HCADV) Day is a nationally-recognized day that takes place annually on the second Wednesday of October.
-This year the 19th annual Day will be held on Wednesday, October 10, 2018.
+The 19th annual HCADV Day was held on Wednesday, October 10, 2018.
 Sponsored by FUTURES, the awareness-raising day aims to reach members of the healthcare and advocacy communities to offer education about the critical importance of universal education to promote healthy relationships, address the health impact of abuse and offer warm referrals to domestic violence advocates.

 - The Santa Clara Public Health Department in California adapted several safety cards by localizing their community referrals and translating into Vietnamese and Chinese to increase outreach and improve health and safety outcomes for more of their county’s residents.

 - The Social Services Division at Eastland Memorial Hospital in Texas kicked off a hospital-wide toiletries drive on HCADV Day to benefit their local domestic violence community partner, Crime Victim Assistance Center (pictured above).
 The drive will run for the remainder of the month.